top of page

 Sue believes in using her wide range of experience to enable the personal development of her clients.
 As a narrative practitioner she explores people's connection to their own stories and to others.
 It is these connections that determine who and how we are in the world.

-She has over 20 years' experience as a musculo-skeletal physiotherapist in the NHS where she worked in busy departments as part of a multi disciplinary team as well as working with patients with a variety of conditions from mental health to fractured bones.
+She has over 20 years' experience as a musculo-skeletal physiotherapist in the NHS where she worked in busy departments as part of a multi-disciplinary team as well as working with patients with a variety of conditions from mental health to fractured bones.
 Listening to the many different stories of illness and health, mental and physical journeys, she began to focus on the connection between the mind and body.

 Alongside this Sue developed a number of related interests working with people from all walks of life.
-Reconnecting with her passion for theatre she went to drama school where she developed her thinking on characterisation and how to connect with the audience.
+Reconnecting with her passion for theatre she went to post-grad drama school where she developed her thinking on characterisation and how to connect with the audience.

 She honed her performance skills as an actress and used these to facilitate drama workshops with the aim of enhancing personal communication and confidence with young offenders, migrants and refugees.
 She heard stories of conflict and violence, of journeys through the prison system and across borders that often left people on the edges of society.
 Her exposure to these stories and her strong belief in equality as well as interest in other cultures were part of her decision to do an MA in Human Rights.
 This led to her specialising in the use of drama in post conflict societies such as Sierra Leone and Bosnia Herzegovina, and she is now a trustee of Most Mira, a charity that uses the creative arts to develop tolerance across cultures in Bosnia.